William Jones (philologist)

-Sir William Jones (28 September 1746 – 27 April 1794) was a Welsh scholar and judge.
-Born in Westminster, London to Welsh mathematician William Jones, he moved to the Bengal Presidency where Jones served as a puisne judge on the Supreme Court of Judicature at Fort William and also became a scholar of ancient Indian history.
-As part of his research, he was the first to assert the kinship of the Indo-European languages.
+Sir William Jones (28 September 1746 – 27 April 1794) was a British philologist, scholar and judge.
+Born in Westminster to the Welsh mathematician William Jones, he moved to the Bengal Presidency where Jones served as a puisne judge on the Supreme Court of Judicature at Fort William and also became a scholar of ancient Indian history.
+He is known for being one of the earliest scholars after father Gaston-Laurent Coeurdoux to assert the kinship of the Indo-European languages.
 Jones also founded the Asiatic Society in Calcutta in 1784.

 Early life

-William Jones was born in London; his father William Jones (1675–1749) was a mathematician from Anglesey in Wales, noted for introducing the use of the symbol π.
+William Jones was born in London; his father William Jones (1675–1749) was a mathematician from Anglesey in Wales, noted for introducing the mathematical use of the symbol π.
 The young William Jones was a linguistic prodigy, who in addition to his native languages English and Welsh, learned Greek, Latin, Persian, Arabic, Hebrew and the basics of Chinese writing at an early age.
 By the end of his life, he knew eight languages with critical thoroughness.

 Jones's father died when he was aged three, and his mother Mary Nix Jones raised him.
 He was sent to Harrow School in September 1753 and then went on to University College, Oxford.
 He graduated there in 1768 and became M.A. in 1773.
 Financially constrained, he took a position tutoring the seven-year-old Lord Althorp, son of Earl Spencer.
 For the next six years, he worked as a tutor and translator.
-During this time he published in 1770 Histoire de Nader Chah ("History of Nader Shah"), a French translation of a work originally written in Persian by Mirza Mehdi Khan Astarabadi.
+During this time he published in 1770 Histoire de Nader Chah (History of Nader Shah), a French translation of a work originally written in Persian by Mirza Mehdi Khan Astarabadi.
 This was done at the request of King Christian VII of Denmark: he had visited Jones, who by the age of 23 had already acquired a reputation as an orientalist, and in appreciation of his work he was granted membership in the Royal Danish Academy of Sciences and Letters.
 This would be the first of his numerous works on Persia, Anatolia, and the Middle East in general.

 Tomb of William Jones in South Park Street Cemetery, Kolkata.